jewelsofthought/neshama/site/posts/external/simultaneity/2_Concept.md

 ---
-title: '02: The Concept of Simultaneity in Antiquity'
+title: 'The Concept of Simultaneity in Antiquity'
 description: How the ancients defined simultaneity
 tags: null
 date: 2005-01-01T10:02:01.430Z